How You Take Care of Yourself Emotionally – The Process

 If you don’t feel you deserve it, then your request won’t come from your heart; it will come from your head.
 You may request to be treated gently, but you can’t convince another person to be gentle with you if you don’t believe you are worthy of it.

 That’s what I mean by embodying and feeling deserving of your core need.
 When you do this, your whole being becomes empowered.
 Your energy isn’t scattered or confused; it is centered and stable.
 When you “people-please” to the detriment of your needs, it weakens your life force energy.

 Use the 4N process any time you have an uncomfortable feeling.
 Half the battle will be to remember to do it and to take the time.
 Old habits die hard.
 You may do it and then slip and not do it.
 Don’t beat yourself up if you don’t process your emotions productively every time.
 You are human, learning a new way of living and loving.
 It is a lifelong process of opening to love.

 Remember to put your hands on your heart and belly when you are upset.
 Learn to be there for yourself so you won’t create unnecessary drama in your relationships.
-You will come to your senses by sensing into your body (not your mind) when emotions arise.
-It’s all about learning how to BE in your body.
+You’ll come to your senses by sensing into your body (not your mind) when emotions arise.
+It’s all about taking care of oneself and BEING in your body.
 When you speak your feelings, remember to use “I” statements instead of “You” statements to take full responsibility for your feelings.

 It Is All About Exploring Your Needs and Feelings